 How to measure for toilet partitions is easy, measure the length of the room and multiply that by the width, the total is the area, if you have stalls, just write down each piece and measure it’s length and width, write down the bathroom stall dimensions.

 Measuring can seem like a daunting task, however, it doesn’t need to be.
 It’s really a 15 minute to 30 minute task, depending on any people who might either be in the restroom or who might need to use the restroom while you are measuring.
+If you’re not familiar with terms like pilasters and panels you may want to check out our helpful partition piece guide.
 Hopefully this guide will help reduce the stress involved in this task and also provide further insights to help make your measuring that much more accurate.

 Start by keeping the doors open as not to startle anyone who might need to use the restroom at that time.
 You can also take this time to draw a crude sketch of the bathroom stalls, so you can write the measurements down on top of this, to get a better feel of the overall bathroom stall dimensions.